mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 ## Skills Packages

 As a group, all Travellers select one of the following skill packages.
-These are collections of basic skills you skill packages.
 These are collections of basic skills  you will often use while adventuring.
 Taking a skill package ensures your group will at least have basic competency in the situations that will come up in the campaign.

 When you have collectively decided which skill package is most suitable for the style of play and campaign you will be embarking upon, each Traveller takes it in turns to select an item from the package.
 Keep going until all skills have been selected.